 Sec.
-4303N Updating of Information Provided to Credit Information Bureaus FIs which have provided adverse information, such as the past due or litigation status of loan accounts, to credit information bureaus, or any organization performing similar functions, shall submit monthly reports to these bureaus or organizations on the full payment or settlement of the previously reported accounts within five (5) business days from the end of the month when such full payment was received.
+4303N Updating of Information Finally, a loan may be secured by a Provided to Credit Information Bureaus combination of acceptable collateral and Fls which have provided adverse guarantee arrangements as defined above, information, such as the past due or provided such arrangements are litigation status of loan accounts, to credit independent of one another for credit information bureaus, or any organization enhancement purposes. performing similar functions, shall submit (As amended by Circular No. 855 dated 29 October 2014)

+monthly reports to these bureaus or organizations on the full payment or settlement of the previously reported accounts within five (5) business days from the end of the month when such full payment was received.
 For this purpose, it shall be the responsibility of the reporting FIs to ensure that their disclosure of any information about their borrowers/clients is with the consent of borrowers/clients concerned.
 (Circular No. 589 dated 18 December 2007)

 Secs.
-4304N ñ 4311N (Reserved)
+4304N ñ 4310N (Reserved)